 Below is a description of each option for the “Filter Applies To” setting:

 - Whole Cart: you want the filter to read the entire cart’s price, quantity, or weight.

 - Everything in Shipping Group: you want the filter to read for a specific Shipping Group’s price, quantity, or weight.

 - Everything at Origin: you want the filter to read the price, quantity, or weight of only the products shipping from a specific origin.

 - Each Item within Shipping Group: you want the filter to read for price or weight of each individual item within a Shipping Group.
 NOTE: quantity is not typically used in this setting.

 When setting up your ranges, it’s important to remember that Min is an inclusive value (that is, if your Min entry is $5, for example, this will include anything equal to or greater than $5) and Max is an exclusive value (that is, if your Max entry is $10 it will include anything up to but not including $10).
 This means ranges can be set using whole numbers.
 For example, you can set up filters for 0-100 lbs and 100 to 200 lbs instead of 0-99.99 lbs and 100-199.99 lbs.

-Using volume filtering requires that your ShipperHQ Plan and eCommerce platform both include support for this.
-The volumes used in volume filtering are values entered in the Volume field on your products in your eCommerce platform.
+ShipperHQ has the ability to allow you to create your own shipping rates based on the volume as well as the actual weight.
+You can choose to create rates based on both of those values at the same time, or use the higher of actual weight and volume weight.
+The values used in volume filtering are values entered in the Volume field on your products in your eCommerce platform.
 This is different from ShipperHQ’s Dimensional shipping functionality and requires that you define the specific volume of each product.

 Adding Filters via CSV Import